 Vice-Provost & Dean

-Dr. Heather Zwicker began her term as the Interim Vice-Provost and Dean of the Faculty of Graduate Studies and Research (FGSR) at the University of Alberta on July 1, 2015.
+Dr. Heather Zwicker began her term as the Vice-Provost and Dean of the Faculty of Graduate Studies and Research (FGSR) at the University of Alberta on July 1, 2017, after serving as the Interim Vice-Provost and Dean since July 1, 2015.
 She is a recognized scholar in the field of cultural studies and an award-winning teacher.
 Her current research, the collaborative Edmonton Pipelines, uses urban theory to produce digital maps representing citizens' experience of Edmonton.
 To learn more about Dean Zwicker's commitment to graduate students and staff, click here.

 Title & Department: